fleps/clothing-store/README.md

-# Capstone | A React E-commerce custom project
+# WIP - Clothing Store | A React E-commerce custom project

 This project was done as part of the course **"Complete React Developer"** from _"Zero To Master"_.